Mitch-ml/Mitch-ml.github.io/_pages/about.md

 I have a bachelors degree in Mathematics from St. Lawrence University, where I did [my thesis][3] on the Erdos Faber Lovasz conjecture.
 After spending some time pursuing other interests,[^fnote2] I began working at a young startup where I got introduced to a range of topics in statistics and data analytics.
-Though, my primary focused on using survival analysis to help predict customer churn.
+Though, my primary focus was on using survival analysis to help predict customer churn.
 For more details, check out [my portfolio](/portfolio/), or take a look at [my resume][4].

 I currently live in Litchfield, CT.